SkymeFactor/wineup-segmentation-and-detection/README.md

 `python3 request_example.py`

 As a result, I presume you will see the picture of a bottle with whitened background on your screen.

-Note: if you run from the docker image, make sure that you have at least the following packages installed on your system:
+Note: if you run from the docker image, make sure that you have at least following packages installed on your system:
     `Pillow`,
     `numpy`,
     `opencv-python`